Virasoro constraints in Drinfeld-Sokolov hierarchies: Drinfeld--Sokolov hierarchies

 In particular, the tau-function is not well-defined as a function on $\Gr_g$ and is instead a section of an associated line bundle to $\widehat{\Gr}_g\rightarrow \Gr_g$.

 There is an equivalent, more algebraic, way to write down the tau-function.
-Fix a point $P\in \widehat{\Gr}_X$ and pull back the line bundle $\cL$ to the orbit $\widehat{A}$ of the Drinfeld-Sokolov flows. $\sigma$ defines a section of $\cL$; in particular, it gives a connection $d\log\sigma$ with regular singularities at the zeros of $\sigma$.
+Fix a point $P\in \widehat{\Gr}_X$ and pull back the line bundle $\cL$ to the orbit $\widehat{A}$ of the Drinfeld--Sokolov flows. $\sigma$ defines a section of $\cL$; in particular, it gives a connection $d\log\sigma$ with regular singularities at the zeros of $\sigma$.

 We define a meromorphic 1-form $d\log\tau$ on $\widehat{A}$ by

 where $a\in\widehat{\mathfrak{a}}$ and $v_a\in \cA_{\cL}$ is the vector field exhibiting the action of $\widehat{A}$ on $\cL$.

 The connection $d\log\sigma$ splits the sequence